AGTTeam/ResonanceTranslation/README.md

 pip install -r requirements.txt pip install -e ../hacktools
 ```
-Run tool.py or build with build.bat
+Run tool.py or build with "pyinstaller tool.spec"
 ## Text Editing
 Rename the \*\_output.txt files to \*\_input.txt (smd_output.txt to smd_input.txt, etc) and add translations for each line after the "=" sign.
 To blank out a line, use a single "!".
 If just left empty, the line will be left untranslated.